 Jason Drwal, Ph.D.

 I think of myself as a coach – not just a therapist.
 What does a coach do?
-He takes a complicated set of tasks and teaches you the fundamentals.
-He strengthens you through training, develops complex skills through simple exercises, and helps you set realistic and achievable goals.
+They take a complicated set of tasks and teach you the fundamentals.
+They strengthen you through training, develop complex skills through simple exercises, and help you set realistic and achievable goals.
 Most importantly, the coach has been here before.
-He knows what works and what doesn’t.
-He understands what gets results fastest and what leads to a dead end.
+They know what works and what doesn’t.
+They understand what gets results fastest and what leads to a dead end.

 I’ll coach you through your problems.
-I understand that things are overwhelming and I’ll figure out how to take that problem and figure out what is the first step you need to take.
 I’ll give you specially designed exercises to help you build your confidence and get back your self-esteem.
-I’ll help you figure out what you want to get back and what you deserve.

 What I've Learned About Effective Therapy

 Some people seem to be looking for a specific technique in the hopes that it will solve their particular problem.
 Sometimes there are techniques that seem to fit for one person vs. another.
-That’s important but research shows us several things about what makes therapy effective and it isn’t the newest technique you saw on the news or see books about in Barnes and Noble.
+That’s important, but research shows us several things about what makes therapy effective and it isn’t the newest technique you saw on the news or read in books.

 1. The therapist is far more important than the techniques.
 Yes, despite all the new techniques being talked about in the media, most therapies (granted they aren’t doing anything off the wall) tend to be about equally effective when carried out by competent practitioners.
 So when someone tells you there is only one way to treat an anxiety disorder or Post-traumatic stress disorder (PTSD), or depression, you should be very skeptical.
 Research from hundreds of therapy studies shows that the best predictor of how much clients improve in therapy is best predicted by who you work with – not what the therapist does.
 If you feel supported, understood, and encouraged by your therapist, that is the most important thing.
 You need to find someone who you feel comfortable with, trust, and have good rapport.